 - Hotel Indigo Warsaw Nowy Świat: Another chic boutique-style hotel located in the hip Nowy Swiat area where a multitude of bars, pubs, and restaurants lies at your disposal.
 Besides the stylish rooms, extra amenities like a 24-hour gym, sauna, on-site restaurants, a bar provide excellent value for your stay.

-- Raffles Europejski Warsaw: The grandest hotel in Warsaw, this 5-star gem has been tickin’ since 1857 through thick and thin.
+- Raffles Europejski Warsaw: Among the grandest Warsaw hotels, this 5-star gem has been tickin’ since 1857 through thick and thin.
 The hotel’s rooms are brilliantly renovated and fitted with modern decor and fixtures.
-In the true spirit of classic European hospitality, the Raffles extends its 24-hour signature butler service to all guests, putting this hotel heads above any in the city.
+In the true spirit of classic European hospitality, the Raffles extends its 24-hour signature butler service to all guests, putting this property heads above any in the city.

 Stare Miasto (Old Town)